 ASOP No. 18 was adopted by the ASB in 1991 and further revised in January 1999.
-The revised version addressed several new developments in the field of long-term care insurance as well as content that was somewhat educational in nature or overlapped with other ASOPs.
-In 2019, the ASB recommended the ASOP be further revised due to recent regulatory developments and emerging government-run long-term care (LTC) insurance programs.
+The 1999 version addressed several new developments in the field of long-term care insurance as well as content that was somewhat educational in nature or overlapped with other ASOPs.
+In 2019, the ASB approved a proposal to revise the ASOP due to recent regulatory developments and emerging government-run long-term care (LTC) insurance programs.